First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Observation and Data Reduction

 The WFSS data were reduced to the level of Stage-1 (i.e., ``\textsc{\_rate}" files) with the same standard \textsc{jwst} calibration pipeline.
+We applied a pixel-to-pixel flat-field correction using the imaging flat data obtained with the same filter and module.
+This is the same method as that we adopted for the F322W2/F444W grism flux calibration during the commissioning of the NIRCam/WFSS mode (also \citetalias{sun22}), because the large-scale grism flat-field calibration has not been complete at the time of writing.
 In the standard \textsc{jwst} pipeline, the step of grism background subtraction is performed by scaling the theoretical background to that observed in each individual integration.
-However, the accuracy of the current theoretical background is limited by the accuracy of the sky-background spectrum and grism tracing/dispersion model (first and second order), neither of which have yet been fully characterized.
+However, the accuracy of the current theoretical background is limited by the accuracy of the sky-background spectrum and the grism tracing/dispersion model (first and second order), neither of which have yet been fully characterized.
 As in \citetalias{sun22}, we performed the 2D sky-background subtraction using the sigma-clipped median grism images.
-We then applied a flat-field correction using the imaging-flat data obtained with the same filter and module.
-This is the same method as that we adopted for the F322W2/F444W grism flux calibration during the commissioning of the NIRCam/WFSS mode (also \citetalias{sun22}), because the grism flat-field data have not been taken at the time of writing.

 Because the dithering of the telescope could introduce astrometric errors (i.e., the dithers might not exactly equal the commanded values), the WCS of each grism image was calibrated with the \textsc{Gaia} DR2 catalog by matching with the stars detected in the NIRCam SW images, which were taken simultaneously in the F212N band.
-We note that such a registration relies on the internal alignment between NIRCam SW and LW instrument aperture and may introduce astrometric residuals, however, these residuals should be stable and have been included in the grism spectral tracing models.
+We note that such a registration relies on the internal alignment between NIRCam SW and LW instrument aperture and may introduce astrometric residuals.
+However, these residuals should be stable and have been included in the grism spectral tracing models.